 Can your child recognise their name?
 Being able to recognise just the first few letters of their name, gives your child a huge amount of independence.
-They find it much easier to find their drawer, peg, name card etc. We make this easier by having a picture alongside the name, that is constant for the drawer and peg, but it shouldn't be relied upon.
+They find it much easier to find their drawer, peg, name card etc.

 We will provide you with a name card, which will have directional arrows showing how each letter should be formed.
 It is essential that letters are formed correctly, as this saves lots of issues when your child is further along in their schooling.
+Letter formation is initially taught as lower case.
+I.e. abcd, not ABCD.
+Names should however be taught with the first letter only as a capital.
+E.g. James not JAMES or james.